atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 ![](/assets/images/Data Lake Table with issues.png)

 We can see multiple columns with issues that would be difficult for an analyst to understand or make use of.
-Lets see how this table could be reconfigured to become useful for analytics.
+Let's see how this table could be reconfigured to become useful for analytics.

 ## How Data Warehouses are different than Data Lakes